 This example of a Campagnolo Chorus is a short caged version that Campagnolo claim will handle a 27 tooth sprocket on setting 'A' (I would go for 26 teeth) and 32 teeth on setting 'B' - although I would again suggest something more modest.

-The key to dating a Chorus (C010) is to look at the number of components of the parallelogram module that are polished.
+The key to dating a Chorus (C010) is to look at the number of components of the parallelogram module that are, and are not, polished.
 I think this is an earlier variant, perhaps from 1987 because all the components are polished.
 The key features are:

 Browse associated documents.